automatictester/crypto-exp/readme.md

   - Use the recipient’s public key to encrypt the symmetric key
   - Optional integrity protection relies on SHA-1

+### Attacks

+- Most common attacks against encryption schemes (from the least powerful):
+  - Ciphertext-only attack:
+    - Only ciphertext is known
+  - Known-plaintext attack:
+    - Plaintext and ciphertext are known
+    - Plaintext may be known only partially
+  - Chosen-plaintext attack
+    - Attacker can chose any number of plaintexts and get corresponding ciphertexts
+    - Offline attack: plaintexts are prepared before getting first ciphertext
+    - Online attach: plaintextx are chosen based on ciphertexts already received
+  - Chosen-ciphertext attack:
+    - Attacker gets plaintext for any chosen ciphertext and ciphertext for any chosen plaintext
+- Other attacks against block ciphers:
+  - Related-key attack - different keys have some relationship that the attacker knows about (e.g. increment by one)
+  - Chosen-key attack - attacker specifies some part of the key and then performs a related-key attack on the rest of the key
+- Attacks against hash functions:
+  - Preimage attack:
+    - Tries to find a message with a specific hash
+    - Strong n-bit hash function should be preimage attack-resistant to the level of 2<sup>n</sup>, i.e. there is no better attack than brute force attack
+    - Still, strong n-bit hash function will be collision attack-resistant to the level of 2<sup>n/2</sup>
+- Birthday paradox:
+  - If you have 23 people in the room, the chance that 2 of them will have the same birthday exceeds 50%
+- Collision attacks:
+  - Attacks that depend on the fact that duplicate values (collisions) appear much faster than you would expect
+  - In general, if element can take N different values, you can expect first collision after approx. square root of N random elements
+  - Square root of 365 is approx. 19
+  - While talking about n-bit values, this translates into 2<sup>n/2</sup>, e.g. 2<sup>128/2</sup> = 2<sup>64<sup>
+  - Common types:
+    - Birthday attack - attacker waits for the single value to occur twice
+    - Meet-in-the-middle (MITM) attack - attacker computes a total of square root of N of MAC codes or ciphertexts and waits for an overlap between eavesdropped communication and what they computed

+### Traffic analysis

+Overview:
+- Encryption provides confidentiality, however attacker can still find out:
+  - You are communicating
+  - When you are communicating
+  - How much you are communicating
+  - Whom you are communicating with
+- Analysis of the above is called traffic analysis
+- Preventing traffic analysis is possible, but too bandwidth-expensive for anyone but military

 ### Post-Quantum Cryptography

 - Quantum computer would reduce symmetric key strength from 2<sup>n</sup> to 2<sup>n/2</sup>, e.g.